 \subsubsection{Classification with Reject}

 In the binary classification setting, the classification with reject paradigm seeks to incorporate indecisions into a classifier by optimally picking the cost of indecisions $d$ and the threshold $\delta$, then minimizing the modified cost function $\mathbf P\{H \cdot f(x) < -\delta\} + d \cdot \, \mathbf P\{|H \cdot f(x)| \leq \delta\},$ where $H:= 2 Y - 3$.
 Although closely related to our proposed selective classification framework, classification with reject differs in several important aspects.
-In particular, existing reject based approaches do not provide clear guidance about how to obtain rigorous accuracy guarantees while simultaneously minimizing the number of identified indecisions.
+In particular, existing reject-based approaches do not provide clear guidance about how to obtain rigorous accuracy guarantees while simultaneously minimizing the number of identified indecisions.

-There have also been recent investigations of how to best incorporate selective classification into modern machine learning algorithms, through the lens of convex optimization \citep{Yuan_10}.
-The works of \cite{Grandvalet_08} and \cite{WEGKAMP_11} studied incorporating selective classification along side support vector machines while \citep{Cortes_16} investigated learning the simultaneously learning a classifier for a given selection rule.
-Recently, there has been work investigating the use of selective classification in order to manage limited resources \citep{Valade_24}.
-The impact of plug-in classifiers on oracle selection rules has been also studied by \cite{Denis_20} and \cite{Lei_14}, while assuming continuity around the decision threshold.
-This work was further explored by \cite{Shekhar_19}, who was able to control the abstention constraint with high probability while, also dealing with discontinuities in the empirical cdf.
+There have also been recent investigations of how best to incorporate selective classification into modern machine-learning algorithms through the lens of convex optimization \citep{Yuan_10}.
+The works of \cite{Grandvalet_08} and \cite{WEGKAMP_11} studied selective classification alongside support vector machines, while \cite{Cortes_16} investigated simultaneously learning a classifier and a selection rule.
+Recently, selective classification has been studied as a way to manage limited resources \citep{Valade_24}.
+The impact of plug-in classifiers on oracle selection rules has also been studied by \cite{Denis_20} and \cite{Lei_14} under continuity assumptions near the decision threshold.
+This work was further explored by \cite{Shekhar_19}, who controlled the abstention constraint with high probability while also addressing discontinuities in the empirical CDF.